boblete/boblete.github.io/README.md

 Visuals - threads responses.

 #### Work to do:
-Write up the character persona
+- [ ] Write up the character persona
-Write a game based story narrative tree
+- [ ] Write a game based story narrative tree
-THen work on the sound design - AND with a projector (to show yourself as a mirror) the machine can also diplay images to provoke you.
+- [ ] Work on the sound design - AND with a projector (to show yourself as a mirror) the machine can also diplay images to provoke you.
 THis is pulling information fromn CHina's screen cameras where they reveal they are watching you.

 Possibility that a sign board - like a busstop shelter is the best innocuous item for delivering this.
 Speak to Clive about how this might work (Again time to get professional help).

 ###### Meeting with Clive Ramble from 1st December

 ### What was done
-Clive builds installations for a living - so this was a first discussion of a plan for the installation - after talking to Clive need to take it in a direction and firm up sizes https://soundcloud.com/boblet/sounddesign-installation-panning-1dec/s-aQ7NCnO5ORC
+Clive builds installations for a living - so this was a first discussion of a plan for the installation - after talking to Clive need to take it in a direction and firm up sizes - utilising this mix as a point of reference for us both https://soundcloud.com/boblet/sounddesign-installation-panning-1dec/s-aQ7NCnO5ORC

 The idea of a freestanding billboard rings true - but the possibility of having it built to stand outside mmaybe cost prohibitive and too expensive (as is the ability to run power to it.
+I think this has firmed my idea that if it is an istallation (post covid please!)

 ![alt text](/media/IMG_9041.jpg "Design Plan 2")